 Hi-Chew is all about the chew!
 A cross between chewing gum and fruity-flavoured candies, Hi-Chew prides itself for its soft chewiness and ability to reproduce real fresh fruit flavours.
 Made in Japan since the 1970s as an alternative to chewing gum (where it’s culturally taboo to take food out of your mouth), Hi-Chew currently comes in 50 different flavours.
 Mango, grape, watermelon - you name it, Hi-Chew has it.

 #6 Seasoned Crispy Seaweed

 When you think of seaweed, you might think of them wrapped around sushi.
 But did you know you could also eat seaweed in soups, stir-fries or even as a standalone snack?
 Dried Korean and Japanese seaweed have a crispy texture and slightly salty flavour that hints at the taste of the ocean.
 Seasoned crispy seaweed is a great alternative to potato chips and even comes in unique flavours such as kimchi and wasabi.
-I love eating seaweed snacks when I'm watching my weight or craving something healthy.
+We love eating seaweed snacks when we are watching our weight or craving something healthy.

 #7 Pocky Sticks

 Pocky gives you the best of both worlds - a crunchy biscuit stick dipped in high quality creamy chocolate.
 And the best part is Pocky sticks are designed so you don’t have to get your fingers sticky.
 While Pocky in chocolate is a classic, it also comes in a variety of flavours such as cookies and cream, blueberry and banana.
 Fun fact: November 11 is celebrated worldwide as International Pocky Day because of Pocky’s close resemblance to the number 1.

 #8 Dried Beancurd